-These are the ingredients deemed to be dog friendly (safe and beneficial) which I use in Kirby's recipes.
+These are the known healthy ingredients deemed to be dog friendly (safe and beneficial) which I use in Kirby's recipes.
 He eats a rotation of these healthy, fresh foods which are vital to his good health.
 It is updated on a regular basis.

 Almond Milk is lactose, dairy, soy, gluten, egg, saturated fat, MSG and peanut free.
 It is derived from almonds which are rich in vitamin E antioxidants, vitamins A and D, and has as much calcium as regular milk.

 Anchovies are high in omega-3 fatty acids, protein, niacin, and selenium and very low in calories.
 Because they're small fish that are low on the food chain, they're unlikely to harbor high levels of mercury, PCB's, dioxanes, or other contaminants.
 Soak the anchovies in milk for 10-15 minutes to remove the majority of salt.